shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 Good morning love,

 You have no idea what is about to come.
 No one does.
 And even when it's here, you won't know how to describe it.

 The words we have today won't capture the emotions felt, pain suffered, and lives lost.

 All this pain, heartache, and injustice will lead to a more true and beautiful life for yourself.
 You'll grow in ways you'll never have imagined - in ways that I still find unbelievable.

 You'll experience so much hurt that you won't know can bear it.
 The muscles around your heart will feel so tight that if you inhale, they'll snap like an elastic stretched too far.
 And with all that you live through, you'll feel like one of the lucky ones.

 Life will move so fast.

 Like a hummingbird's wings, life will become a blur.
 You won't be able see it or process it.
 But you'll know it's moving from the soft hum of the hummingbird's wings, and logic.
 The hummingbird is flying in mid-air.
 The days will drum forward.
 And like a hummingbird, you'll only know how quickly it's moving when she pauses before she makes her next move.
 It's only for one second and in that second, you'll see her.

 For two weeks, the office will close.
 They'll introduce a quarantine.
-You didn't want to be stuck in your shoebox in the sky downtown for two weeks.
+You won't want to be stuck in your shoebox in the sky downtown.
 Staying with Mum and Dad will help make up for those times you didn't visit.
 It's been a long time since you lived with them.
+You decide to stay them for the two weeks.

-The last time you did, you left 10 months early to move out on your own.
+The last time you lived with them, you left 10 months early to move out on your own.
 You wanted to move out with every fibre of your being.

-You hovered the pen over the signature of a lease that required you to take out the landlord's and the other tenant's garbage.
+You hovered the pen over the signature line of a lease that required you to take out the landlord's and the other tenant's garbage.
 This time you'll have the compulsion to do the same.

 In every day, every hour, every minute of those two weeks, the tension in the house will build.
 The house will feel like an ice castle.
 The sharp, cold wind will whistle through the empty halls, as your parents share icy looks, as they pretend the other one doesn't exist.

 Work will become emptier.
 New customers will plummet.
-Bank accounts will drop.
+Zeros at the end of bank accounts will drop if things continue.

 You'll be told that you need to let go of more than half of your team.
 You'll go from a team of a six to two - you and Roman.
 You'll cry in each call.
 It will be so hard.

 _They were doing great.
 We were doing great._